1. Trent ‘Barefoot’ Seiler

 I was born in Springs (South Africa) then moved to Maun (Botswana) for two years, it was here that the bush bug bit.
 Maun at this point (1995) was a tiny town south of the Okavango Delta.
 My best friends, were a hippo, and half bushman girl who had been adopted after being found alone sitting by a fire smoking her pipe at the tender age of three.
 I moved back to Springs two years later, I progressed until grade 9 and then was moved to Pretoria where I completed my schooling career.

 I attended the University of Pretoria gaining a degree in Philosophy and Archaeology.
 I proceeded to get my Masters Degree in Archaeology.
-My project focused on proving that bushmen were not the iconic ‘primitive people’ incapable of change, rather that they were intelligent and diverse in their interaction and integrated into the Iron Age farming communities leading up to Mapungubwe.
+My project focused on proving that bushmen were not the iconic ‘primitive people’ incapable of change, rather that they were intelligent and diverse in their interaction and integrated into the Iron Age farming communities leading up to Mapungubwe and Great Zimbabwe.
 Contributing fundamentally to this great prehistoric empire in northern South Africa.

 I have a passion for African plant life and wildlife and have traveled southern Africa extensively, exploring remote destinations, surveying and fishing in pristine wilderness.
 I intend on finding all the most beautiful nooks and cranny’s Africa has to offer.
 I also have an incurable addiction to African music, having been exposed to the 70’s psychedelic freedom rock from Zambia (Zam Rock) among other north African and Nigerian shredding kings.